 Colorado Avalanche goalie Jean-Sebastien Giguere announced that he is retiring on Thursday.
-He played in the NHL for 16 seasons.
+He had played in the NHL for 16 seasons.

 Giguere made the announcement in Quebec.
-He is there spending time with the Blainville-Boisbriand Armada hockey team.
+He is in Quebec spending time with the Blainville-Boisbriand Armada hockey team.
 He is part owner of the team that plays in the Quebec Major Junior Hockey League.
 Giguere was drafted in 1996 by the Hartford Whalers, who no longer exist.
-He also played for the Calgary Flames, Toronto Maple Leafs and the Anaheim Ducks, where he spent the majority of his career, from 2000 to 2009, according to Sports Illustrated.
+He also played for the Calgary Flames, Toronto Maple Leafs, and the Anaheim Ducks, where he spent the majority of his career, from 2000 to 2009, according to Sports Illustrated.
 He was with the Avalanche as a backup for the last three seasons.

 “On behalf of the Colorado Avalanche, I would like to congratulate Jean-Sebastien on an outstanding hockey career,” Avalanche executive vice president of hockey operations Joe Sakic said.
 “His achievements speak for themselves, from winning the Stanley Cup to winning the Conn Smythe, Jiggy was always a top-notch goaltender.
 He was also a very important part of our team during the past three seasons, providing veteran leadership and stability in net.
 We wish him and his family the best of luck.”